ZolutionSoftware/Rezolver/README.md

 ## 2.0.0

 - TFMs changed for main package ([#78](https://github.com/ZolutionSoftware/Rezolver/issues/78)):
-  - `NetStandard2.0`, `netcoreapp2.2` and `net472`
+  - `NetStandard2.0`, `netcoreapp2.2`, `net472` and `net48`
-  - The explicit targeting of `netcoreapp2.2` (and, later we'll add other `netcoreapp` flavours as they are added) is to allow some more advanced caching technology, based on `System.Reflection.Emit` to work.
+  - The targeting of specific runtimes is to allow some more advanced caching technology, based on `System.Reflection.Emit`, to work.
+In theory, once `netstandard2.1` is here, these will be able to be removed in favour of simply targeting the `2.0` and `2.1` flavours of .Net Standard.
 - Major performance improvements:
   - Enumerables +2500%
   - Constructor injection up +368%